open-power/op-benchmark-recipes/standard-benchmarks/Java/SPEC-jbb2015/readme.md

 tar -xvf ibm_java8_sr3fp22.power8.kit.tar.xz
 ```

-Please chose to overwrite all files.
+Please choose to overwrite all files.

 >Note: If needed, the kit can be run with OpenJDK.
-For ease of use, IBM JDK 8.0.3.22 has been included in the tar file.
-Newer versions of the IBM JDK can be obtained at https://developer.ibm.com/javasdk/downloads/sdk8/
+For ease of use, IBM SDK 8.0.3.22 has been included in the tar file.
+Newer versions of the IBM SDK can be obtained at https://developer.ibm.com/javasdk/downloads/sdk8/
 ## Running the benchmark (as root user)
 Before running, make sure the _numactl_ package is installed and the system smt setting is _on_.
 In Ubuntu:
 ```bash